Mount Lawley

 Mount Lawley demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Mount Lawley's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 50.7% hold university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
-This indicates a significant educational advantage for the area.
+Mount Lawley's educational attainment notably exceeds broader standards.
+Among residents aged 15+, 50.7% possess university qualifications, surpassing WA's 27.9% and Greater Perth's 30.1%.
+This educational advantage positions the area favourably for knowledge-based opportunities.
 Bachelor degrees are most prevalent at 33.7%, followed by postgraduate qualifications (12.1%) and graduate diplomas (4.9%).

-Vocational pathways account for 23.8% of qualifications, with advanced diplomas at 10.5% and certificates at 13.3%.
-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
+Vocational pathways account for 23.8% of qualifications among those aged 15+, with advanced diplomas at 10.5% and certificates at 13.3%.
+Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
 This includes 11.3% in tertiary education, 6.7% in secondary education, and 6.5% pursuing primary education.

 Frequently Asked Questions - Education